 Besides, that was Wilt Chamberlain’s senior season at Philadelphia’s Overbrook High School and before The Dipper, colleges mainly recruited on a regionalized basis and many times focused on recruiting the kids of its alumni.
 Chamberlain was the nation’s first true “Blue Chip” or “5-Star” recruit with colleges from all over the country vying (and even willing to pay) for his services.
 Chamberlain is arguably the best player ever and is the standard-bearer for all the Mr. Basketball USA selections that followed.

 All of our All-American basketball teams prior to 1989 have been chosen retroactively based on research by publisher and editor Ronnie Flores, recommendations from senior editor Mark Tennis and from lists compiled by National High School Record Book founder Doug Huff.
-We are currently compiling All-American teams dating back to the 1954-55 season that we’ll eventually publish in an e-book and online.
+We have compiled All-American teams dating back to the 1954-55 season that we’ll eventually publish in an e-book and on this website.

-All of the All-American teams since 1989 have been chosen at the conclusion of that particular season and will not be changed.
+All of the All-American Elite Teams since 1989 have been chosen at the conclusion of that particular season and will not be changed.
 The retroactive selections are a fluid document, meaning new information can be uncovered at any time and the teams updated.